kuberig-io/kuberig/docs/quick-start.md

 ```

 ## First Deployment
 The kuberig-starter repository comes with a very basic ingress example.

-Lets deploy that now.
+We will go into detail about how to define the resources in the [Quick DSL Intro](quick-dsl-intro.md).

+For now lets just deploy the example.

 To execute a deployment to the localdev environment we can use the `deployLocaldevEnvironment` task.